Martinyeh81/The-Data-Incubator/section_1/README.md

 ## Problem

 There are some problems in the dataset.
-1. Time series: inser_date, start_date and end_date are time series.
+1. Time series: inser_date, start_date and end_date
 2. Categorical: origin, destination, train type, train_class and fare.
 3. Missing data: price, train_class and fare.
 4. The dataset which is too big is 7644664 rows x 52 columns.